Christoph Baumgartner

-Christoph Baumgartner (born 1 August 1999) is an Austrian professional footballer who plays as a midfielder for Bundesliga club 1899 Hoffenheim and the Austria national team.
+Christoph Baumgartner (born 1 August 1999) is an Austrian professional footballer who plays as an attacking midfielder and forward for Bundesliga club RB Leipzig and the Austria national team.

 Club career

+TSG Hoffenheim

-In January 2019, Baumgartner was promoted to the first team squad of 1899 Hoffenheim.
+In January 2019, Baumgartner was promoted to the first team squad of TSG Hoffenheim.
 He made his debut for Hoffenheim in the Bundesliga on 11 May 2019, coming on as a half-time substitute for Nadiem Amiri in the 0–1 home loss against Werder Bremen.

+RB Leipzig

+On 23 June 2023, RB Leipzig announced the signing of Baumgartner on a five-year contract.

 International career

 Youth

 Baumgartner appeared for the various Austrian youth national teams, from the under-15 to under-19 selections.
 In April 2016, he was included in Austria's squad for the 2016 UEFA European Under-17 Championship in Azerbaijan.
 He scored both goals in Austria's 2–0 win in their opening match against Bosnia and Herzegovina, with the team managing to reach the quarter-finals before losing to Portugal.

 He made his under-21 debut on 10 November 2017, coming on as a substitute for Mathias Honsak in the 87th minute of the 2019 UEFA European Under-21 Championship qualification match against Serbia, which finished as a 1–3 home loss.